Positroid Links and Braid varieties: Braid Varieties, Richardson varieties and Brick Manifolds

 \begin{example} Let us consider the equivalent braid words

 In both cases, the braid varieties are algebraic tori

-The variety $\brick(\beta_1)$ has $X(\beta_1;w_0)$ as an open stratum, and additional five codimension-1 strata -- isomorphic to $\bC^*$ -- and five more codimension-2 strata, which are points.
+The variety $\brick(\beta_1)$ has $X(\ateb_1;w_0)$ as an open stratum, 5 codimension-1 strata (all isomorphic to $\bC^*$), and 5 codimension-2 strata, which are points.
 In fact, $\brick(\beta_1)$ is a toric degree 5 del Pezzo surface, i.e. the toric variety associated to the pentagon, and these various strata correspond to toric orbits.
-In contrast, $X(\sigma_1\sigma_2^3;w_0)$ is empty, so there can only be four codimension-1 strata -- see below -- and four codimension-2 strata.
+In contrast, $X(\sigma_1\sigma_2^3;w_0)$ is empty and there are only 4 codimension-1 strata and 4 codimension-2 strata in $\brick(\beta_2)$.
 In fact, $\brick(\beta_2)\cong\PP^1\times \PP^1$, which is a different toric variety. $\Box$ \end{example}

-Theorem \ref{prop:brick}.(ii) also allows us to compute the (equivariant) homology of braid varieties.
-Note that the equivariant cohomology of a (closed) Bott-Samelson variety is given by the Bott-Samelson bimodule.
-The brick manifold is the intersection of the Bott-Samelson variety with the graph of $\delta(\beta)$, and its equivariant cohomology can be computed similarly to \cite{WW}.

-Now, by Theorem \ref{prop:brick}.(ii), we can express the weight filtration on homology of the braid variety $X(\ateb;w_0)$ in terms of homologies of brick manifolds $\brick(\beta_I)$ as follows.
-Consider the big complex where the summation is over the subsets $I$ such that $\delta(\beta_I)=\delta(\beta)$, and the differential is given by inclusions $\brick(\beta_I) \hookrightarrow \brick(\beta_J)$ for $I\subset J,|J|=|I|+1$.
-The homology of this complex is the $E_2$-page of the spectral sequence computing the homology of $X(\ateb;w_0)$.
-Since all brick manifolds are smooth and projective, the weight filtrations in their homology agree with the homological gradings.
-Since higher differentials preserve weights \cite{D,D2}, the spectral sequence collapses at the $E_2$ page and we obtain

-\begin{remark} By elaborating this argument further, one can compare the torus-equivariant homology $\mathrm{gr}^{W}H_{T}(X(\ateb;w_0))$ to the Khovanov-Rozansky homology $\HHH^{a=n}(\ateb\Delta)$ of top $a$-degree\footnote{We thank Anton Mellit and Minh-Tam Trinh for explaining this to us and sharing the results of \cite{MTthesis}.}, see \cite{KhS,KR}.
-By the main result of \cite{GMHN} (see also \cite{BT}) we have

-In particular, one can relate the torus-equivariant homology of the Richardson variety, corresponding to $\beta=R_n(u,w)\Delta$, to the Khovanov-Rozansky homology of $R_n(u,w)$ of bottom $a$-degree, in agreement with \cite{GL}. $\Box$ \end{remark}
+Theorem \ref{prop:brick} also brings forth a connection between braid varieties and the subword complexes introduced in \cite{KM}.
+For that, note that the open brick variety $\brick^{\circ}(\beta)$ is the higher-dimensional stratum in the stratification of the brick variety $\brick(\beta)$ given in \cite[Theorem 24]{Escobar}, and we claim that all other strata of this stratification can also be realized as braid varieties, as follows.